leaysgur/timemitter/README.md

 # timemitter

-Timer based event Emitter for casual use.
+Time based event Emitter for casual use.

-> Internal clock is a `setInterval`, so I don't reccomend this for serious use.
+> Internal clock is a `setInterval()`, so I don't reccomend this for serious use.

 ## Install